martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 Topology captures the information on adjacency of neighbouring elements (cells) - two cells are neighbouring if they share at least one point (so-called Queen contiguity) or one segment (so-called Rook contiguity).
 It defines the proximity of elements in terms of the number of steps needed to get from each element A to each element B. Topological relationships can be of two types - unconstrained, if not limited by any other element than tessellation itself, and constrained, if the step between two neighbours is impeded by constraint (a block is the maximum number of topological steps from element without the need to cross the street network, while the street network is the constraint in this case).
 Thus, we can define an aggregation around each element based on a number of topological steps (topological reach) on the morphological tessellation, where aggregation defined by n steps includes all morphological cells which we can reach within x <= n steps.

-### Models of urban form
+### Analytical frameworks of urban form
-*models which are linking these or some of these elements together.
-Does not include models based on a singular element; the key focus here on how are elements linked together.*

-- the way we link fundamental elements and their aggregations matters as well

-*analytical models of urban form are not often specified in literature, and mostly are only assumed.*
+Analytical frameworks of urban form are conceptual schemas linking fundamental elements together for the purpose of morphological analysis.
+The way we link fundamental elements and their aggregations matters and frameworks are often not specified in literature, just assumed.

-==_RESEARCH NEEDS TO BE DONE HERE_==

-#### Hierarchical models
-*two analytical models have been recently defined, Kropf's and Dibble's, both being hierarchical in nature.
-Which means that...*

-*Kropf model has urban tissue on top and rooms on the bottom.
-It is based on the combination of cannigian and conzenian theory.
-(REF Oliveira)*

-*Dibble's hierarchical model has SA on top and plot on the bottom and focuses on morphometric assessment of SAs*
+Literature mostly offers frameworks which are hierarchical in nature, meaning that on a single level each element can be part of a single aggregation.
+One of them is a framework used by @feliciotti2016 and @dibble2017 (fig XXX) which stacks elements together to form Sanctuary areas.
+Similar concept is used by Kropf REFS in his multi-level diagram of built form (fig XXX), which itself is based on older Canniggian theory REF.

-#### A City is not a Tree
-*Alexander points out that city does not work in a tree-like hierarchy, which is reflected in both models above, but as a semi-lattice of connections.
-However, none of these analytical models tends to reflect that and Alexander's own work on pattern language does not help in morphometric analysis.*
+Structurally different approach is proposed by Alexander REF.
+In his work *A City is not a Tree*, Alexander points out that city does not work in a tree-like hierarchy, which is reflected in both frameworks above, but as a semi-lattice of connections.
+However, none of analytical frameworks tends to reflect that.
+Furthermore, Alexander's own work on pattern language does not help in morphometric analysis.

-#### Relations between elements and their aggregations
-*Some models focus on specific elements of urban form, but elements from different approaches are usually not linked together.*
-- Node vs edge and their relation to other elements
+Some frameworks focus on specific elements of urban form, but elements from different approaches are usually not linked together.
+Typical example is network analysis based on nodes and edges and its relation to hierarchical frameworks mentioned above.
+The value of, say 'degree of a node`, is not possible to reflect within the framework as the relation between node and other elements is not captured.

-*While literature shows that there is a wide spectrum of elements and their aggregations useful for morphometric analysis, no method links then into a singular overarching model, which would in turn take a structure of semi-lattice instead of simple tree-like hierarchy.*
+While literature shows that there is a wide spectrum of elements and their aggregations useful for morphometric analysis, no method links then into a singular overarching framework, which would in turn take a structure of semi-lattice instead of simple tree-like hierarchy.
+The key question here is how to build a framework which is not strictly hierarchical?
-==**gap** no model joins links all these approaches into a singular model==

-## Theory of Relational Model of urban form
+## Theory of Relational framework of urban form
-*To put things forward, this research proposes relational model of urban form for urban morphometrics.
-At the same time, it rejects the idea of SA as OTU and assumes that urban tissue is the optimal OTU.*
+To put things forward, this research proposes relational framework of urban form for urban morphometrics.

-### Relational model as an analytical tool
+### Relational analytical framework as an analytical tool
-_how to build a model based on that and relations, which is not strictly hierarchical?_

-_Relational model of urban form_
-*relational model acknowledges that there is an identifiable relation between all elements of urban form and their relations.
-As such, it accommodates all analytical aggregations into a singular model, linking all potential measurable characters to the smallest element.*
+Relational analytical framework (RF) of urban form is based on two crucial concepts - topology and inclusiveness.
+The framework acknowledges that there are identifiable relations between all elements of urban form and their aggregations.
+As such, it accommodates all analytical aggregations into a singular framework, linking all potential measurable characters to the smallest element.
+Furthermore, it employs topological relations in the way it generates location-based aggregations of fundamental elements.

-- unlike models above, RM is analytical not conceptual or structural
+Unlike frameworks above, RM is analytical not conceptual or structural.
+It does not try to propose new theory of urban form, it has purely morphometric nature.
-- the general concept of RM

-_within this research, RM is operationalised based on morphological tessellation.
-That is not the rule, but one interpretation and the same could be done with plots and different aggregation models._
+Within this research, RM is operationalised based on morphological tessellation.
+That does not have to be the rule, but only one interpretation one the principle.
+The same could be done with plots and different aggregation frameworks.

-#### Tessellation-based relational model
+#### Tessellation-based relational framework

-_is mt good unit?_
-_MT tested here, RM can be tested only in application, hence in next chapter ==LINK TO CH6 DISCUSSSION & INTRODUCTION==_

-_HYP_
-_tessellation is good subsititute of plot_ +test here (Zurich) _H aerial contiguity is better than any other aggregation model_ +test here (ISUF) _H network configuration is better than network reach_ +based on literature (SS) _We can use MT to build a relational model based on aerial contiguity & network configuration, limiting the data requeirements at the same time._ +tested in practice in Ch7
-_relational combination of both area-based and location-based aggregations (minimising MAUP for each)_
+Tessellation-based relation framework starts from two hypotheses.
+First, that morphological tessellation can be a substitute of a plot in morphometric analysis.
+Second, that tessellation-based contiguity aggregation is better than any other location-based aggregation framework.
+Both hypotheses will be further tested before the application of RM.

+Assuming both hypotheses hold, the key principles are as follows.

+1. Urban form is represented as building footprints, street networks and footprint-based morphological tessellation.
+2. There is an identifiable relation between buildings and street networks, buildings and street nodes and buildings and tessellation cells.
+3. Morphometric characters are measured on scales defined by topological relations between elements.
+	- Element itself
+	- Element and its immediate neighbours
+	- Element and its neighbours within n topological steps, either in a constrained or an unconstrained way.
+4. Therefore we can define subsets of RM as measurable entities of urban form based on fundamental elements and topological scales.
+5. Subsets are heavily overlapping, reusing each element within all relevant relations.

+Since the relation between all elements is preserved throughout the process of their combination, we can always link values measured on one subset to another.
+For example, due to the fixed relation between building and street node, we can attach node's degree value to a building as an element.
+Constrained topological relations have the ability to identify traditional area-based aggregations like block (as a combination of all tessellation cells which topological relation does not cross street).
+As such, they allow us to combine both area-based and location-based aggregations while minimising MAUP for each of them.

 ##### Subsets of elements
-==revise==
 Subsets are combination of topological scales and fundamental elements.
-Overlap of characters from subsets, where each subset is representing different structural unit, gives overall characteristic of each duality building - cell which is the key for identification of DHC.
+Overlap of morphometric characters derived from subsets, where each subset is representing different structural unit, gives an overall characteristic of each duality building - cell,  which can be later used for further analysis.

-Scale and subset is a set of relationships.
+We can divide subsets into three topological scales: Small or Single, Medium and Large.

+Note that topological distance is possible to define within each layer (relations between buildings, relations between cells, relations between edges or nodes), but not as a combination of layers.
+Relation between building, its cell, its segment and its node is fixed and seen as a singular feature.
+That is why morphometric characters like covered area ratio of cell is classified as a Small scale character.

+==illustrations of subsets==

-###### Small/Single
+###### Small/Single (S)
-*topological distance 0*
-In the case of building and tessellation cell it captures individual character for each cell.
+Small scale captures fundamental elements themselves (topological distance is 0 - itself).
+In the case of building and tessellation cell it captures individual character of each cell.
 In case of street segment and node, it captures value for segment or node which is then applied to each cell attached to it.

+We have four subsets within small scale:

 - building
 - tessellation cell
 - street segment
 - street node

-###### Medium
+###### Medium (M)
-*topological distance 1*
-In the case of building and tessellation cell it captures individual character for each cell derived from the relation to adjacent elements.
-In case of street segment and node, it captures value for segment or node which is then applied to each cell attached to it.
+Medium scale reflects topological distance 1.
+It captures individual character for each element derived from the relation to its adjacent elements.

 - adjacent buildings
 - neighbouring cells (queen)
 - neighbouring segments
 - linked nodes

-###### Large
+###### Large (L)
-*topological distance 2-10*
+Large scale captures topological distance 2-n.
 In the case of cells, it captures individual character for each cell derived from the relation to cells within set topological distance.
-In case of joined buildings and block, it is shared values among all elements within one structural unit.
-In case of street segment and node, it captures value for segment or node which is then applied to each cell attached to it.
+In case of joined buildings and block, resulting measurable values are shared among all elements within such structural unit.

 - joined buildings
 - neighbouring cells (queen 2+)
 - block